 Alcove Spring Trail.
 11.2 miles.
 This hike starts near Whale Rock and ends at the Moses and Zeus towers.

 Syncline Loop: 8.5 miles.
 This is the most challenging hike in Island in the Sky and the hike with the most rescues by the national park service, so it is not to be underestimated.
 There is a section of this trail that is primitive, so route-finding skills are a necessity.
 This hike gets a lot of rave reviews but we liked the Gooseberry Trail a lot more.
-Learn more here.
+Learn more in our Guide to the Syncline Loop.

 3. Hike the Chesler Park Loop